jkeohan/rctr-9-8-20/w01d01/intro-to-react.md

 ## The Virtual DOM For Efficiency

-The Virtual DOM is a Javascript representation of the actual DOM, which looks like the following:
+The Document Object Model or DOM for short is an API that is used to interact with the HTML that is displayed on a page.
+The following structure represents the DOM and starts with the `document` object.

 <img src="https://i.imgur.com/qB0cznr.png" width=500/>

-The virtual DOM is a staging area for changes that will eventually be implemented.
+The Virtual DOM is a Javascript representation of the actual DOM and is a staging area for changes that will eventually be implemented.
 Because of that, React can keep track of changes in the actual DOM by comparing different instances of the Virtual DOM.

   <img src="https://i.imgur.com/xTxgF0b.png" width=500/>